 Benefit Description You pay Covered medications and supplies (cont.)
-High Option Standard Option Prosper Prescribed tobacco cessation medications, including prescribed over-the-counter medications, approved by the FDA to treat tobacco dependence Nothing Nothing Nothing Sexual dysfunction drugs 50% of our allowance 50% of our allowance 50% of our allowance Amino acid modified products used in the treatment of inborn errors of amino acid metabolism Nothing Nothing Nothing Immunosuppressive drugs required after a transplant Intravenous fluids and medication for home use Oral chemotherapy drugs for cancer treatment Insulin and supplies for maternal diabetes management Not covered: All charges All charges All charges Drugs for cosmetic purposes Drugs to enhance athletic performance Prescriptions filled at a non-Plan pharmacy, except for out-of-area emergencies as described in Section 5(d), Emergency Services/Accidents Vitamins, nutritional and herbal supplements that can be purchased without a prescription, unless they are included in our drug formulary or listed as covered above or below Prescription drugs not in our formulary, unless by exception Over-the-counter (nonprescription) drugs, unless they are included in our drug formulary or listed as covered below Medical supplies such as dressings and antiseptics, except as listed above Drugs to shorten the duration of the common cold Any requested packaging of drugs other than the dispensing pharmacy's standard packaging Replacement of lost, stolen, or damaged prescription drugs and accessories Drugs related to non-covered services
+High Option Standard Option Prosper We cover prescribed FDA approved over- the-counter women's contraceptives and devices when prescribed by a Plan provider and obtained at a Plan pharmacy.
+Nothing Nothing Nothing Prescribed tobacco cessation medications, including prescribed over-the-counter medications, approved by the FDA to treat tobacco dependence Nothing Nothing Nothing Sexual dysfunction drugs 50% of our allowance 50% of our allowance 50% of our allowance Amino acid modified products used in the treatment of inborn errors of amino acid metabolism Nothing Nothing Nothing Immunosuppressive drugs required after a transplant Intravenous fluids and medication for home use Oral chemotherapy drugs for cancer treatment Insulin and supplies for maternal diabetes management Not covered: All charges All charges All charges Drugs for cosmetic purposes Drugs to enhance athletic performance Prescriptions filled at a non-Plan pharmacy, except for out-of-area emergencies as described in Section 5(d), Emergency Services/Accidents Vitamins, nutritional and herbal supplements that can be purchased without a prescription, unless they are included in our drug formulary or listed as covered above or below Prescription drugs not in our formulary, unless by exception Over-the-counter (nonprescription) drugs, unless they are included in our drug formulary or listed as covered below Medical supplies such as dressings and antiseptics, except as listed above • Drugs to shorten the duration of the common cold Any requested packaging of drugs other than the dispensing pharmacy's standard packaging